-Working with Harmony Stage Via Harmony Network
+Working with Stage Via Harmony Server

-When you start Harmony Stage, you can opt to either work offline in the application as a standalone software, or connect to the database to work on projects via Harmony Network.
+When you start Stage, you can opt to either work offline in the application as a standalone software, or connect to the database to work on projects via Harmony Server.

-When working with Harmony Network, the scenes and their data are stored directly on the server.
+When working with Harmony Server, the scenes and their data are stored directly on the server.
 No data is saved or stored on the client machine.
 The client machines access the database and load the scenes and drawings directly from the server.
 Each time the user saves his scene, the data is updated directly on the server.
 There are no upload or download operations (check-in, check-out) done between the server and the clients.

-If you have a standalone license, you will not have access to the database.
+NOTE: If you have a standalone license, you will not have access to the database.
 You will automatically start the application in standalone mode.

-Starting Stage
+Starting

-You can run the Harmony on the Linux, Mac OS X or Windows operating systems.
+You can run Harmony on Linux, Mac OS X or Windows operating systems.

-How to start Harmony Stage
+How to start Harmony